 At present, children have individual instrumental lessons learning the piano, guitar, trumpet, clarinet, flute and violin.

 Children also learn to appreciate works of art and use artistic language to describe paintings, sculptures and other artefacts.
-This may include a visit to a local or national gallery.

 Click here to find out more about art and design at Ashley School.

 Children develop practical skills in Design Technology by working with a variety of materials such as wood, clay, textiles and food.
 They will acquire knowledge of materials, mechanisms and structures.